hello-i5a/mlops_zoomcamp/modules/02-experiment-tracking/README.md

 **Using MLflow**: Allows users to log experiments, save models as artifacts, and track parameters and metrics throughout the lifecycle of model development.

 - Model Logging: Logs metrics, parameters, and models for future retrieval and use.
-  - Two methods: logging a model as an artifact and logging it as an MLflow model.
+  - Two methods: logging a model as an artifact and logging it as an MLflow model (i.e. `log_model` method).
   - MLflow model has more advantages as it includes dependencies and environment specifications, which is crucial for deployment and reproducibility.
 - Framework Support: Supports multiple frameworks for saving and loading models in various formats.
 - Predictive Capabilities: Facilitates making accurate predictions with properly logged and stored models.